 As described in the "Community Involvement, Outreach, and Communications" subsection, SCPA will use electronic mechanisms as well as non-electronic mechanisms to ensure that all families are actively notified of opportunities to participate in school-sponsored activities and receive information about health promotion efforts.

-SCPA has, and will continue, to partner with Power Up!, a local health initiative the promotes healthy eating and physical activity.
-SCPA will participate in their yearly school challenge and distribute their monthly newsletter as well as encourage SCPA families to attend local Power Up! events.
+SCPA will partner with Power Up!, a local health initiative that promotes healthy eating and physical activity.
+SCPA will participate with Power Up! school challenges every other school year and promote local Power Up! events.